EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 TODO: Do we want to enable parties negotiating public key method?

-* The Intiator and the Responder decide on the representation of the identifier of their respective credentials, ID_CRED_I and ID_CRED_R.
+* The Initiator and the Responder decide on the representation of the identifier of their respective credentials, ID_CRED_I and ID_CRED_R.
 The decision is reflected by the label used in the CBOR map, see for example {{asym-overview}}.

 TODO: Do we want to enable parties to communicate that they already have or have not access to key or certificate of the other?